 - If you have more than just a WordPress website and are in need of a host that can support that as well – SiteGround offers Web hosting and scalable Cloud hosting for those in need of specific configurations.

-- Security is an additional cost of about $20/year but it’s a daily monitoring service that will kick notifications out if something is wrong.
+- Security scanning is an additional cost of about $20/year but it’s a daily monitoring service that will send out notifications if something is wrong.

 - They also offer Domain registration, which some clients prefer to have grouped as much as possible.
 One account handling your DNS management and hosting can be an attractive feature.